Abss0x7tbh/bass/README.md

 More the resolvers , lesser the traffic to each resolver when using tools like massdns that perform concurrent lookups using internal hash table.
 So easier to scale your target list.

 # Do It Yourself

+This shows you how exactly are these resolvers collected.

 DNS Providers and their network have a lot of nameservers.
 Some primary, some secondary and some both. bass looks for those nameservers that share the same zone files as the primary authoritative nameservers employed to all their clients.
 So these nameservers would also answer authoritatively.
 They can also in bulk be used as resolvers for your target.